 - Location!
-Is it by a window, indirect light, low light
+Is it by a window, indirect light, or low light.

 - What type of soil is it in?
-Compact, loose, lava rock, bark etc… Is it direct planted in a pot?
+Compact, loose, lava rock, bark etc. Is your plant directly planted in a pot?
 If so, does it have a hole on the bottom to release water?

 - Typically you want to fertilize from Spring to the end of Summer every other time you water.
 You do not need to fertilize during the winter as the plants go dormant.

-- If you have a plant near a hot window, you may need to fertilize that plant more often and through the year.
+- If you have a plant near a hot window, you may need to fertilize that plant more often and throughout the year.
 In the winter months, about once a month.

 - Make sure to use light fertilizers such as Dyna-Gro or MiracleGro “Houseplant” fertilizer.
 As long as the label reads for interior houseplants, it should be OK.